earthly/earthly/docs/ci-integration/remote-buildkit.md

 #### Client

 Normally, Earthly will try to start and manage its own `earthly/buildkitd` daemon.
-However, with some configuration, it will not try to create or manage this daemon and rely on the remote one.
-Here are the configuration values you may need to know:
+However, when relying on a remote `earthly/buildkitd` instance, Earthly will not attempt to manage this daemon.
+Here are the configuration options needed to use a remote instance:

 **`buildkit_host`**